Cruising

 Frederick Sound

-No Alaskan cruise would be complete without the chance to do some whale watching.
-Bordered by the majestic Coast Range, this is a magnet for whale watchers as nutrient-rich waters attract humpbacks who feed on abundant krill and herring that teem in these waters.
+No Alaskan cruise is complete without the chance to go whale watching.
+Backdropped by the majestic Coast Range, this region is a magnet for humpbacks, drawn by nutrient-rich waters teeming with krill and herring.

 Tracy Arm